Keith-S-Thompson/index-tree/README.md

+Copyright (C) 2012 Keith Thompson

 This is `index-tree`, written by Keith Thompson, Keith.S.Thompson@gmail.com

+`index-tree` is released under GPL version 2 or later.
+See the header comments in `index-tree` and the file `COPYING`.

 It's a Perl script that generates index files for a specified directory tree, storing information in a created `.index` directory.